frankieroberto/nhsnotes/app/posts/week-59-mobilisation.md

 * get set up on another [service for being paid](https://www.service-catalogue.nhs.uk/services/manage-your-service-pharmacy) for them
 * learn [how to prepare the vaccine](https://media.pfizerpro.com/?media=6368843033112)

-These services are run by 3 different organisations (NHS England, UK Health Security Agency and NHS Business Services Authority) and use several different logins.
+These services are run by three different organisations (NHS England, UK Health Security Agency and NHS Business Services Authority) and use several different logins.

 When you list all these steps out, and consider that pharmacies are busy places where this vaccine is just one of the many services they offer, it’s easy to see understand how it might take some time to do them all, and any stumbling blocks can cause delays.